Ninth Circuit Appellate Lawyer Representatives

 KRISSA M. LANHAM is the Appellate Chief in the U.S. Attorney's Office for the District of Arizona, supervising all appellate litigation for the office and regularly appearing before the Ninth Circuit.
 When Krissa first joined that office, she prosecuted cases in the Organized Crime/Drug Enforcement and Southwest Border groups, and she also served as the Human Trafficking Coordinator.
 Earlier, she clerked for Ninth Circuit Judge Barry Silverman and then-Chief Judge Robert Chatigny of the United States District Court for the District of Connecticut.
 Krissa received her B.A. summa cum laude from Yale College and her J.D. from Yale Law School, where she was the recipient of the Khosla Memorial Fund for Human Dignity Prize and the Ambrose Gherini Prize for the best paper on a subject of international law.

-TEAL LUTHY MILLER is an Assistant United States Attorney in the Western District of Washington who handles civil and criminal appeal on behalf of the United States.
+TEAL LUTHY MILLER is the Appellate Chief in the United States Attorney's Office for the Western District of Washington.
 Before she joined the U.S. Attorney’s office, she worked in the Appellate Section of the Civil Division of the Department of Justice for ten years.
 Between law school and Civil Appellate, she clerked for Third Circuit Judge Edward R. Becker, served as a Bristow Fellow in the Office of the Solicitor General, and worked as an associate at a firm in Washington, DC.
 She graduated from the University of Chicago law school with high honors.

 BRIANNA MIRCHEFF is the Chief of Writs and Appeals for the Federal Public Defender's Office for the Central District of California.
 Ms. Mircheff attended Loyola Law School as a Public Interest Scholar.
 After graduation, she clerked for Ninth Circuit Judge Harry Pregerson.
 Ms. Mircheff has been with the Federal Public Defender's office since 2006, and specializes in federal post-conviction litigation and criminal immigration and detention work.

-JOHANNA SCHIAVONI is a San Diego appellate litigator who handles civil appeals and writs in state and federal courts, in addition to criminal appeals for indigent defendants by court appointment.
+JOHANNA SCHIAVONI, CHAIR, is a San Diego appellate litigator who handles civil appeals and writs in state and federal courts, in addition to criminal appeals for indigent defendants by court appointment.
 With nearly two decades of experience, she is a certified specialist in appellate law by the California Board of Legal Specialization and Counsel with California Appellate Law Group LLP, heading up the firm’s San Diego office.
 Johanna completed two judicial clerkships with Hon.
 Christina A. Snyder of the U.S. District Court for the Central District of California and Hon.
 M. Margaret McKeown of the U.S. Court of Appeals for the Ninth Circuit.
 She also worked as a trial and appellate litigator at Latham & Watkins LLP in New York and San Diego, was an appellate litigation partner with boutique firm Jacobs & Schlesinger LLP, and ran her own solo appellate practice for more than seven years.
 Johanna, who grew up in Louisville, Kentucky, is a graduate of Washington University in St. Louis and the UCLA School of Law.
-She is deeply involved in the San Diego community, serving as the 2020 President of the San Diego County Bar Association and, by Mayoral Appointment, as the 2021 Board Chair of the San Diego County Regional Airport Authority, which oversees San Diego International Airport.
+She is deeply involved in the legal and broader community.
+She served as the 2020 President of the San Diego County Bar Association, stewarding the organization through the onset of the COVID-19 pandemic and the impacts on the justice system, attorneys, and the legal community.
+She also currently serves by appointment as an Appellate Lawyer Representative to the U.S. Court of Appeals for the Ninth Circuit, as a member of the Committee for Appellate Courts of the California Lawyers Association, as a member of the Executive Council of the National Conference of Bar Presidents.
+She is a past president of Lawyers Club of San Diego from 2013-14 and from 2013-21 as a member of the City of San Diego’s Balboa Park Committee.
+Since 2018, Johanna has served as a Mayoral appointee to the Board of the San Diego County Regional Airport Authority, which oversees San Diego International Airport, and served as Board Chair in 2021.
+In October 2021, the San Diego Law Library Foundation honored Johanna with its Bernard E. Witkin Award for Excellence in the Practice of Law and as a Community Changemaker.